 Mary Claire Delaney, a spokeswoman for Morgan Stanley, declined to make Gorman available for comment.

-The maximum cut would place Morgan Stanley at its lowest rating (MS) ever and at least two levels below Goldman Sachs, its closest U.S. competitor.
+The maximum cut would place Morgan Stanley at its lowest rating (MS:US) ever and at least two levels below Goldman Sachs, its closest U.S. competitor.
 Goldman Sachs generated 75 percent of its revenue last year from capital-markets businesses, the “inherent vulnerabilities” of which Moody’s said in February prompted the industrywide review.
 That’s higher than Morgan Stanley’s 53 percent.

 Morgan Stanley’s risk management “did not perform as well during the crisis as Moody’s had anticipated,” said the ratings firm, which cited Goldman Sachs’s “strong track record.”